awesomeyi/MPCP/html/README.md

-API Usage
+API Usage Guide
 ========
 API Usage guide.
 Requests take the following form `/API/action`.

 ### General form

-The server will return a JSON Object with the following properties:
+On every request, the server will return a JSON Object with the following properties:
 + status: Success/Failure
-+ message: On failure, return error message, return requested data on success
++ message: On failure, return error message.
+On success, return requested data.

 ### register (POST)